tc39/proposal-rm-builtin-subclassing/README.md

 There are no known compelling use cases that are worth this cost.

-## Type IV: delegation to property lookups in methods
+## Type IV: delegation to property lookups in built-in methods

 Type IV is supported if built-in methods consult properties on instances instead of internal slots.
 For example, if `RegExp.prototype[`@@match`]` calls `this.exec` instead of the built-in RegExp exec.
 Support for this is provided by, well, delegating to property lookups.